-The symptoms include itchy mouth and throat, swelling of the lips, mouth, tongue, throat, and sometimes ears (37).
+Symptoms include itchy mouth and throat, as well as swelling of the lips, mouth, tongue, throat, and/or ears (39).

-FODMAPs may cause unpleasant digestive symptoms, such as bloating, gas, stomach cramps, diarrhea or constipation.
+FODMAPs like fructose may cause unpleasant digestive symptoms, such as bloating, gas, stomach cramps, diarrhea, and constipation.

-Individuals who are sensitive to FODMAPs, such as those with irritable bowel syndrome, should consider avoiding watermelons.
+Individuals who are sensitive to FODMAPs, such as those with irritable bowel syndrome (IBS), should consider avoiding watermelons.

 Watermelon is an exceptionally healthy fruit.

-It is loaded with citrulline and lycopene, two powerful plant compounds that have been linked to lower blood pressure, improved metabolic health and decreased muscle soreness after exercise.
+It’s loaded with citrulline and lycopene, two powerful plant compounds linked to lower blood pressure, improved metabolic health, and decreased muscle soreness after exercise.

-It also has a sweet and delicious taste, and is packed with water, making it excellent for maintaining good hydration.
+What’s more, it’s sweet, delicious, and packed with water, making it excellent for maintaining good hydration.